Safe Plastics For Food and Drink

 - #7 other (usually polycarbonate, sometimes labeled PC) may leach BPA (Bisphenol-A)

-HDPE #2 buckets that are not food grade will have been manufactured with a non-food-grade “mold release agent”.
+HDPE #2 buckets that are not food grade may have been manufactured with a non-food-grade “mold release agent”.

-A mold release agent is what is used to help get the newly shaped plastic off of the hard mold that it was shaped from during the manufacturing process.
+In some processes, a mold release agent is what is used to help get the newly shaped plastic off of the hard mold that it was shaped from during the manufacturing process.
 Without the release agent, the new plastic shape will likely stick to the mold.
-Some mold release agents enable much faster production than others, but may be toxic to your health if later used with food stuffs.
+Some mold release agents enable much faster production than others, but may be toxic to your health if later used with food.